ZYTao12/PPDS/README2.md

 This application solves the problem of manually managing event invitations and RSVPs for NYU students.
 By automating the process of adding events to Google Calendar, the app makes it easier to stay organized and keep track of relevant events, eliminating manual work and reducing calendar clutter.

-## Project Structure
+## Submission Structure

-This week's project uses **FastAPI** for the backend and **MongoDB** as the database to store user and event data.
+This week's portion of the project uses **FastAPI** for the backend and **MongoDB** as the database to store user and event data.
 The app integrates with Google Calendar and uses API routes to manage user and event operations.

 ### Files: